ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nd where is the foe who so vauntingly swo
+d where is the foe who so vauntingly swo
 That the havoc of war and the battle&#x27;s confusion
 A home and a country shbuld leaye us no more?
 Their blood has washed out their foul footstop&#x27;s pol